arangodb/arangodb/Documentation/Books/Manual/Administration/Replication/README.md

 For more information on the ArangoDB Server _modes_ please refer to the [_Server Modes_](../../Architecture/ServerModes.md) section.

-### Asynchronous replication

-In ArangoDB any write operation will be logged to the write-ahead log.
-When using Asynchronous replication slaves will connect to a master and apply all the events from the log in the same order locally.
-After that, they will have the same state of data as the master database.

 ### Synchronous replication

-Synchronous replication only works within a cluster and is typically used for mission critical data which must be accessible at all times.
-Synchronous replication generally stores a copy of a shard's data on another db server and keeps it in sync.
-Essentially, when storing data after enabling synchronous replication the cluster will wait for all replicas to write all the data before greenlighting the write operation to the client.
+Synchronous replication only works within an ArangoDB Cluster and is typically used for mission critical data which must be accessible at all times.
+Synchronous replication generally stores a copy of a shard's data on another DBServer and keeps it in sync.
+Essentially, when storing data after enabling synchronous replication the Cluster will wait for all replicas to write all the data before greenlighting the write operation to the client.
 This will naturally increase the latency a bit, since one more network hop is needed for each write.
 However, it